Improving Image Tone With Levels In Photoshop

 Let's check out the Histogram palette one last time.
 If you look closely, you'll notice that the left side of the histogram now seems to be missing fewer brightness levels than the right side does.
 That's because by darkening the midtones, we've taken image information from the lighter tonal values and pushed it into the darker values.
 This filled up some of the missing shadow areas but stretched out the lighter areas even further:

-Again, even though the histogram now looks like we’re missing quite a bit of detail (which we are), what Photoshop sees and what our eyes see are two different things.
-Unless you’ve lost so much detail that you can actually see areas of color or brightness values missing in your image (known as banding or posterizing), you don’t need to worry about how bad the histogram looks.
+Again, even though the histogram now looks like we're missing quite a bit of detail (which we are), what Photoshop sees and what our eyes see are two different things.
+Unless you've lost so much detail that you can actually see areas of color or brightness values missing in your image (known as banding or posterizing), you don't need to worry about how bad the histogram looks.
 All that matters is how the image looks.
-And with that, here for comparison is my original image once again:
+Here, after setting new black and white points and adjusting the midtones in the Levels dialox box (which you can now close out of by clicking the OK button to accept the changes you''ve made) is my final result: